MTD quarterly updates: what tradespeople need to submit in 2026

 When does MTD for Income Tax start for tradespeople?

-Four quarterly updates plus an end-of-period statement and final declaration per tax year per income source.
+You are required to submit four quarterly updates per year, plus an end-of-period statement and a final declaration for each income source.

 Do I need new accounting software?